 WKB is used to exchange geometry data as binary streams

-WKB uses 1-byte unsigned integers, 4-byte unsigned integers, and 8-byte double-precision numbers (IEEE 754 format).
+WKB uses one-byte unsigned integers, four-byte unsigned integers, and eight-byte double-precision numbers (IEEE 754 format).
 A byte is eight bits.

 For example, a WKB value that corresponds to